The Subsea Cable Becomes the AI Border

 The landing station is where oceanic infrastructure enters domestic infrastructure.
 It connects to terrestrial fiber, data centers, carriers, cloud regions, and regulated communications systems.
 It is also where states can impose license conditions, ownership scrutiny, cybersecurity requirements, physical-security standards, vendor restrictions, and national-security review.

 In the United States, Team Telecom is the informal name for the Committee for the Assessment of Foreign Participation in the U.S. Telecommunications Services Sector.
 The Department of Justice says Executive Order 13913 formalized the body in 2020 and that it reviews certain FCC applications and licenses for national-security and law-enforcement risks.
 It can advise the FCC that an application raises no risk, should be granted with mitigation conditions, or should be denied, revoked, or terminated.
+It can also re-review existing FCC licenses when new risks or mitigation failures appear.

 That is the cable border in legal form.
 The state may not inspect every packet.
 It may not understand every model running through a cloud region.
-But it can govern landing, ownership, equipment, leasing, and security conditions at the point where the network becomes domestic infrastructure.
+But it can govern landing, ownership, equipment, leasing, repair, reporting, and security conditions at the point where the network becomes domestic infrastructure.

 Resilience Is Governance